JoshuaSheng/JoshuaSheng/README.md

 # Things I've done...

-- :bank: Software Engineer on the Equity Swaps team @ Bank of America
+- 💸 Software Engineer on the Equity Swaps team @ Bank of America

 - 🧑‍🔬Researched Databases and Relational Algebra as a Undergraduate Research Assistant @ UWaterloo

 - :loudspeaker: Software Engineer on the Ad Exchange team @ Freestar

+- 👷 Support Engineer on the Technical Solutions team @ Sortable

 # Feel free to reach out!